postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-setting_up_monitor.md

 3. In the "Create a monitor" modal, you can create a monitor for a "New API", "My Collections", and "Team Library".
    * New API

-     Enter a request path, status code, response code and click the **Next** button.
+     * Enter a request path, status code, response code and click the **Next** button.
-     Enter the monitor name, indicate how often you want the monitor to run, select the region(s) to monitor from and click the **Create** button.
+     * Enter the monitor name, indicate how often you want the monitor to run, select the region(s) to monitor from and then click the **Create** button.

      The Next Steps modal appears with information about the monitor and provides suggestions about next steps.

    * My Collections

-     Select a collection.
+     * Select a collection.
-     Select an environment, indicate if you want the mock server to be private, and click the **Create** button.
+     * Select an environment, indicate if you want the mock server to be private, and then click the **Create** button.

      The "Next Steps" modal appears with information about the mock server and provides suggestions about next steps.

    * Team Library

-     Select a shared collection.
+     * Select a shared collection.
-     Select an environment, and click the **Create** button.
+     * Select an environment, and then click the **Create** button.

      The "Next Steps" modal appears with information about the mock server and provides suggestions about next steps.

 Postman makes a collection of the URLs and adds a script that checks the response time and response code for each URL.